Are you doing a gutters project?

 Best Gutter Size by Climate and Region

-The most common sizes for both K-style gutters and half-round gutters are 5-inch and 6-inch, but they are manufactured up to 8-inches wide.
-The best gutter size for your home depends on how much rainfall is typical in your region.
+The common sizes for K-style and half-round gutters are 5-inch and 6-inch, but manufacturers also make 8-inch options.
+The best gutter size for your home depends on the typical rainfall in your region.

-Parts of the rainy Pacific Northwest, meanwhile, experienced as much as 100 inches of rainfall.
-While a 5- or 6-inch gutter may also work here, your roof’s pitch/square footage may mean you need to go up to 7- or 8-inch gutters to ensure you do not see overflow.
+The rainy Pacific Northwest saw up to 100 inches of rainfall.
+While a 5- or 6-inch gutter may work here, you might need 7- or 8-inch gutters to prevent overflow based on your roof’s pitch and size.

-Rainfall totals are a primary factor when choosing the best gutter size by climate and region.
-Additional considerations that influence gutter size outside of annual precipitation include the square footage and pitch of your roof.
+Rainfall totals are a primary factor in choosing the best gutter size by climate and region.
+Other considerations include your roof’s square footage and pitch.

-A licensed gutter installation contractor will help you select the gutter size that’s appropriate to your region and climate.
+A licensed gutter installation contractor can help you select the right gutter size for your area and climate.

 How to Prep Gutters for Inclement Weather

 Gutter guards are a great way to prep your gutters for inclement weather.
-These screens cover the top of the gutter and keep debris from clogging the gutter trough.
+These screens cover the top of the gutter and keep debris from clogging the gutter through.

 Lastly, make sure the water exiting the downspouts is not pooling and is moving away from your foundation.